pantheon-systems/quicksilver-examples/README.md

 # Quicksilver Examples
 Example Quicksilver scripts for Power Users of Pantheon.
 These will allow you to automate more of your workflow, and integrate better with other cloud services.

 The current release of Quicksilver supports one utility operation: `webphp`.
-This invokes a PHP script via tha same runtime environment as the website itself.
+This invokes a PHP script via tha same runtime environment as the website itself. `php` scripts are subject to the same limits as any code on the platform, [like timeouts](https://pantheon.io/docs/articles/sites/timeouts/#timeouts-that-aren't-configurable), and cannot be batched.

 This initial release makes four platform workflows eligible for Quicksilver operations:

-- `deploy`: when code is deployed to Test or Live.
+- `deploy`: when code is deployed to Test or Live. `webphp` scripts run on the target environment.
-- `sync_code`: code is pushed via Git or committed in the Pantheon dashboard.
+- `sync_code`: code is pushed via Git or committed in the Pantheon dashboard. `webphp` scripts run on the committed-to environment (dev or multidev).
-- `clone_database`: data is cloned between environments.
+- `clone_database`: data is cloned between environments. `webphp` scripts run on the target (to_env) environment.
-- `clear_cache`: the most popular workflow of them all!
+- `clear_cache`: the most popular workflow of them all! `webphp` scripts run on the cleared environment.

 ## Introducing `pantheon.yml` ##